restartus/restart/ny/README.md

 ## New York

-The [New York Department of Labor](https://labor.ny.gov/stats/) has some great statistics that is just for counties and the city of New Yorik
+The [New York Department of Labor](https://labor.ny.gov/stats/) has some great statistics that is just for counties and the city of New York

 They include ten [labor markets](https://labor.ny.gov/stats/regmap.shtm) including just the [city](https://labor.ny.gov/stats/nyc/index.shtm).